tama-roy/endtoend-SQL-data-warehouse-project/README.md

 - Fact tables for transactional metrics
 - Dimension tables for descriptive attributes
 - Proper keys (surrogate keys) to enable efficient joins

+Although implemented as a smaller, standalone project, the approach directly mirrors enterprise data pipelines and can scale with additional tooling, automation, and larger data volumes.
+The focus throughout was on data quality, maintainability, and business usability.